mikejcorey/miditime/README.md

 Do you have time time series data you want to play as music?
 Of course you do!

-MIDITime converts any kind of time series data into pitch, attack and duration values based on musical options that you set up, then outputs a .mid file.
+MIDITime converts any kind of time series data into pitch, velocity and duration values based on musical options that you set up, then outputs a .mid file.

 MIDI files aren't technically audio -- they're instructions on how software instruments should be played.
 You can either play .mid files directly in some music applications, or import them into a wide variety of music editors (like ProTools, Ableton, MaxMSP) and add a ton of bells and whistles to get broadcast-ready audio.